etais-ee/etais-web/using/self_service.md

  - It enables you to create a separate working environment for a specific use, such as keeping your personal and work separated in different computing environments.
  - Easy access to your virtual machine that is entirely in your control.

+!!!!!! important
-> *Please note!
+Please note!
 Only the person who made the VD order, can log into the VD.
-The service is not accessible for any other team members.*
+The service is not accessible for any other team members.

  - Run the software in a remote and powerful machine.
  - Teach students Linux internals.